SverreWisloff/TackingAssist/README.md

  - Improved rotations of boat and compass
  - NSEW directions in the compass
  - Set wind dir by port/starboard close-hauled direction
+ - Placed the compass lower to make room for the camera

 ## Please use it if you find it convinient